Key takeaways

 Connect your mail system to your document management workflow.
 When a scanned document arrives, it should automatically flow into your filing system with consistent naming conventions and folder structures.
 Tools like Zapier or Make can automate this pipeline.

-For example: a scanned invoice arrives → OCR extracts the amount and vendor → the document is filed under 'Finance > Invoices > 2026 > February' → a task is created in your project management tool for the bookkeeper to process it.
-This level of automation turns physical mail into structured digital data.
+For example: a scanned invoice arrives → OCR (optical character recognition) extracts the amount and vendor → the document is filed under 'Finance > Invoices > 2026 > February' → a task is created in your project management tool for the bookkeeper to process it.
+The result: paper mail behaves like the rest of your digital workflow.

 5. Quarterly Mail Audit and Optimization